StrangeGirlMurph/obsidian-wikipedia-search/README.md

 2. Set your language and format in the settings.
 3. Open the command pallet with `CTRL+P` and run `Search Articles`.
 4. Search for an article and select the one you're looking for.

-## Features

-- Linking Wikipedia articles in all languages.
-- Hyperlinking selected text.

 ## Demo